djoshea/neuropixel-utils/docs/acknowledgements.md

 ## Neuropixels and Kilosort

-Many of the core ideas and data structures used in these utilities are simply repackaged versions of existing code, and I am very grateful for the guidance provided by this code.
+Many of the core ideas and data structures used in these utilities are reorganized versions of existing code, and I am very grateful for the authors who have written, documented, and released their code open source to the community.
 These sources include:

 * Harris+Carandini Cortex Lab [spikes repo](https://github.com/cortex-lab/spikes)